orgua/OneWireHub/README.md

 - fix bug: infinite loop when waitForRequest() is called without attached sensor
 - fix bug: infinite loop when (for example) >=1 ds2401 are attached and waitForRequest() is called
 - fix bug: temp-calculation was wrong (ds18b20, ds2438) and used something like round(abs(floor(float-value)))
-- better documentation, more examples, easier interface for hub
 - make OneWireHub compatible to arduino library-manager

 ### Plans for the future: